 For other NDIS services, the NDIA does not require written service agreements.

-Things to think about when making a service agreement (PDF 182KB) includes things to consider when negotiating a service agreement.
+Things to think about when making a service agreement (PDF 182KB) and Making a Service Agreement: Things to think about – Easy Read (PDF 4MB) includes things to consider when negotiating a service agreement.

 While the NDIA is not a party to service agreements between providers and participants, it will take action if the terms do not align with the NDIS Act 2013 and NDIS Price Guide.